BIM Case Studies

 November 30, 2017

 In this detailed case study, learn how one of Scandinavia's leading architecture firms used ARCHICAD to

-and extension of existing buildings, demolition of some older buildings and the addition of new ones to
+extension of existing buildings, demolition of some older buildings and the addition of new ones to the

-rooms.
-LINK arkitektur's meticulous and patient-focused architecture resulted in the building design
+LINK arkitektur's meticulous and patient-focused architecture resulted in the building design receiving

 aflalo/gasperini integrates ARCHICAD in their design workflow in Brazil

 October 9, 2017